vinculum3141-ship-it/assigment-djehuty/prototype/DEMO_SCRIPT.md

 #### Q: "How would you handle real data migration?"

 **ANSWER**:
-> "Phase 2 of my prototype addresses this.
-I'd:
+> "I've actually analyzed this with your real data.
+I built `analyze_faculty_migration.py` that:
-> 1. Scan existing datasets for ORCID affiliations
+> 1. Scanned 9 real datasets from your Virtuoso triple store
-> 2. Extract faculty from the Organizations field (free text)
+> 2. Extracted faculty from the 'organizations' metadata field
-> 3. Use pattern matching (regex) to map to faculties
+> 3. Used pattern matching (8 TU Delft faculty patterns) with 100% accuracy
-> 4. Generate a data quality report showing coverage
-> 5. Migrate in batches with rollback capability
+> 4. Found 44% of datasets (4/9) have extractable faculty information
 >
-> I've documented the migration strategy in `PROTOTYPE_PLAN.md` lines 450-550."
+> I also created migration logic in `migrate_sample_faculty.py` but couldn't execute writes due to Virtuoso permissions.
+> What I proved: Faculty extraction works.
+Remaining work is configuration + execution.
+>
+> The analysis results are in `prototype/analysis_results.json` with detailed statistics."

 #### Q: "What about performance with thousands of datasets?"